ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 **Ergo can be considered a common *settlement layer* for many Level-2 protocols and applications.**

-## Layers

-- **Layer 0** *(Network Layer)*.
+## Layer 0 *(Network Layer)*

+The network or *peer to peer* layer.
 The Ergo Node Client has improved a lot since v4.0.8 and still has room to grow.
 Quick bootstrapping using [NiPoPoWs](/docs/node/nipopow.md) proofs and UTXO set snapshots in development
-- **Layer 1** *(Blockchain)*, Ergo supports multiple on-chain scalability solutions such as Sharding.
-- **Layer 2** *(Off-Chain)*.
-Ergo can utilise multiple off-chain solutions, such as [Hydra](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) and sidechains to compress blockchain bloat and provide similar benefits as zk-rollups.
-Ergo can also be compatible with other UTXO Layer 2 solutions, such as Bitcoin's Lightning Network.
-The implementation here will depend on the needs of the applications being built on Ergo.

-### Layer 0 *(Network Layer)*

-### Stateless Clients

-Stateless clients allow light wallets and light miners to run with full node security.
-NIPoPoW implementations via *Velvet soft forks* enable **infinite scalability** via sidechains on top of Ergo.

-### State Bloat
+**Stateless Clients:** Then light clients: in Ergo you can have full-node guarantees - without storing the full *UTXO set* (assuming you do not mine).
+This should bring a much-improved bootstrapping and block validation times.
+With such improvements, it is possible to raise TPS without compromising classic blockchain assumptions and guarantees.

-About scaling, the main approach is to avoid bloat without compromising functionality.
+**State Bloat:** One of the major strengths Ergo has when scaling is to avoid bloat without compromising functionality.
 E.g. persistent updateable storage is possible, with updates to be checked by a blockchain contract, but only digest of authenticated data structure (and some additional bytes, less than 40 bytes anyway) are stored in the UTXO set regardless of data set size.
 Storage rent is helping to remove dust from the UTXO set.
-Then light clients: in Ergo you can have full-node guarantees - without storing the full **UTXO set** (assuming you do not mine).
-This should bring a much-improved bootstrapping and block validation times.
-With such improvements, it is possible to raise TPS without compromising classic blockchain assumptions and guarantees.

 Ergo utilises "[Storage Rent Fee](https://ergoplatform.org/en/blog/2021-07-09-cryptocurrency-fees-a-solution-to-unreasonable-state-growth/)" to prevent spam and recirculate unused data bytes, known as dust.
 Storage Rent Fee helps clean the network pollution and encourages users to be more active.

-### Block size

-Parameters like block size etc are not set in stone, rather, miners can adjust them.
+**Block size: ** Parameters like block size etc are not set in stone, rather, miners can adjust them.
 So if a miner is experiencing low full block validation time (as hardware is getting better with time, as well as software), he may propose or vote to increase the block size.

-### Layer 1 (Blockchain)
+## Layer 1 (Blockchain)

+Ergo supports multiple on-chain scalability solutions such as Sharding.

 **Sharding:** [On the Security and Performance of Blockchain Sharding](https://eprint.iacr.org/2021/1276)